Skip to main content

 Best Practices

-1. Default Behavior: If you don’t specify an STP mode, the system defaults to no, allowing self-trades.
+1. Default Behavior: If no STP mode is specified, the system defaults to no, allowing self-trades.

 2. Risk Management: For automated trading systems or when running multiple strategies, it’s recommended to use cancel_both or cancel_new to prevent unintentional self-trades.